Latvian Legion: Remembrance Day of the Latvian Legionnaires

-March 16 events have been quite confrontational in recent years, with Latvian nationalist organizations (such as the National Alliance and National Power Unity) marching in support of the Latvian Legion, and predominantly-Russian organizations (Latvian Russian Union) holding protests and attempting to block the marches.
+The 16 March events have been quite confrontational in recent years, with Latvian nationalist organizations (such as the National Alliance and National Power Unity) marching in support of the Latvian Legion, and predominantly-Russian organizations (Latvian Russian Union) holding protests and attempting to block the marches.
 Due to a particularly harsh controversy around the official commemoration of the Remembrance Day of the Latvian Legionnaires in 1998, the Latvian officials refrain from its official honoring.
-Currently, the official position of Latvian authorities is that the Day is a primarily private business of the veterans and their relatives.
+Currently, the official position of Latvian authorities is that the day is a primarily private business of the veterans and their relatives.